|

 accept either ACT or SAT1, contact the college admissions office to find out

+which is accepted.
 The Common Application: If you are applying to

 several different schools, they may accept the same application.
 To find out,